 In a language learning environment, several of those 7 interactions, outside of learning done at home, can be facilitated by collaboration displays.
 Furthermore, the technology therein could be used to download and initiate relevant games, songs, and dialogues.

 Collaboration displays are helpful to educators during their pre-planning phase as well.
-Their integration with cloud storage and other online resources make them great for lesson planning.
-Some of the benefits collaborative displays offer during the pre-planning phase include mapping out upcoming lessons, annotating on past lessons for future use, sharing ideas with colleagues, or even readying materials for an incoming class.
+Their integration with cloud storage and other online resources makes them great for lesson planning.
+Some of the benefits collaborative displays offer during the pre-planning phase include mapping out upcoming lessons, annotating on past lessons for future use, sharing ideas with colleagues, or even getting materials ready for an incoming class.